rodrimati1992/type_level/type_level_values/docs/appendix_control_flow.md

     takes an initial value,and a function which incrementally consumes the collection by mutating the initial value.

+- TryFoldL/TryFoldR:
+    Like FoldR,with the ability to return early on a value that converts to TFBreak is found.

 - ReduceL/ReduceR:
     Similar to FoldL and FoldR,
     except that it takes the first/last element of the collection instead of an initial value.